nataliausoltseva/RecipeMe/README.md

 # RecipeMe

 ## Idea:
-A way to host the storage on your machine and have full control over where the data is saved, how manipulated.
-No ads, all features available.
+A way to host the DB/services on your machine and have full control over where the data is saved, how manipulated.
+The app has no ads, full control over how to access and view the recipes.

 ## API and database
 If you already have a docker running and you wish to add another service to your container, you can use the following example config that uses deployed docker image: `natalia914/recipeme:latest`.